jpritikin/coach/content/docs/me/psychoactive/salvia.md

 ### Why Bother?

 Salvia offers no feeling of euphoria and is not a social drug.
 Why bother using it?
-To me, salvia is a way to test a person's degree of mental control.
-It is the mental equivalent of extreme big-wave surfing.
+Salvia offers firsthand insight into human brain architecture.
+Did you know that the κ-opioid receptor has something to do with concentration?
+Now you know.
+Salvia offers neuroscience an opportunity to connect subjective experience and objective mechanism.

 ### About the author

 I have practiced meditation for more than 30 years and worked as a software engineer for almost as long.
 I earned a Ph.D. in quantitative psychology from University of Virginia in 2016.
-I am approaching the rank of blue belt in Brazillian jiu jitsu.
+I earned a rank of blue belt in Brazilian jiu jitsu.

 ## Future Research

 ### Revisiting Prior Work

 I have described a particular way to navigate the salvia trip.
-Those who learn this navigational approach, let us call them salvia psychonauts.
-Human research on salvia should be revisited to consider including a comparison group of salvia psychonauts.
+Those who learn this navigational approach, let us call them salvia surfers.
+Human research on salvia should be revisited to consider including a comparison group of salvia surfers.
 For example:

-*   Subjective effects: Relative to passives on the HRS, I would expect psychonuats to find less somaesthesia, neutral affect, less impaired cognition, less perceptual distortion, high volition, and similarly high intensity.
+*   Subjective effects: Relative to passives on the HRS, I would expect surfers to find less somaesthesia, neutral affect, less impaired cognition, less perceptual distortion, high volition, and similarly high intensity.
-*   Functional connectivity: Recent work has compared brains of healthy hallucinogen-using adults with and without salvia.[^doss2020] This prompts similar imaging experiments involving salvia psychonauts.
+*   Functional connectivity: Recent work has compared brains of healthy hallucinogen-using adults with and without salvia.[^doss2020] This prompts similar imaging experiments involving salvia surfers.

 ### What is the salvia experience?

 Can we understand the parameters of the salvia experience in more detail?

-*   Probe the kinds of tasks that are feasible for salvia psychonauts to perform while intoxicated.[^doss2022] Can we tease out the nuances of the memory impairments already documented by MacLean (2012)?
+*   Probe the kinds of tasks that are feasible for salvia surfers to perform while intoxicated.[^doss2022] Can we tease out the nuances of the memory impairments already documented by MacLean (2012)?
 *   As a sighted person, gravity waves often have a visual component.
 How do blind people experience the gravity waves?
 What about people with other disabilities?

 ### As a performance enhancing drug